Jon, J of AJ Racing

 Jon competed in his first ever race in The Time Attack Championship at Brands Hatch on 8th July 2012 where he secured a podium position, whilst sat in the pit garage reflecting on the events of the day he thought of all the people that had helped him to realise one of his dreams.
 Jon then realised he could combine some of his passions, helping others especially those who have been in a similar position to himself alongside motorsport.
 Jon chose to invite injured service personnel through outlet charities offering places upon the team in a capacity to help them to recover.

-Since a very successful season in 2015, the team have been busy both rebuilding the car to a higher competitive standard and also working alongside the Armed Forces Veterans Breakfast Club (AFVBC.net), 2019 is to be a stronger step forward towards providing help and having a beast of a racecar.
+Since a very successful season in 2015, the team has been busy both rebuilding the car to a higher competitive standard and also working alongside the Armed Forces Veterans Breakfast Club (AFVBC.net), 2021 is to be a stronger step forward towards providing help and having a beast of a racecar. the team will welcome 2 additional drivers with endurance championships being looked at after testing.